Skip to main content

 On Friday, May 10, the graduate students of the Department of French and Italian invited Professor Damon Young (UC Berkeley) to give two events in the department.
 Professor Young held a workshop, Selfie/Portrait and an afternoon lecture, The Phatic Self

-This May, Professor Massimiliano Delfino published a collection of poetry, L'Apocalisse Nuda with the Italian press Marietti1820.
+This past May, Professor Massimiliano Delfino published a collection of poetry, L'Apocalisse Nuda with the Italian press Marietti1820.

 The verses of Apocalisse nuda recount the contemporary sunset of Humanity.
 An end that did not bring with itself any further meaning, nor the promise of a new beginning.
 In a present characterized by increasing wars and totalitarianisms, imminent environmental disasters, incomplete processes of decolonization, degradation of work towards precarity and exploitation, and, above all, by the digitalization and virtualization of the human experience, the book proposes a path of emancipation from the present.